-Clinical independent study and/or research experiences may be scheduled in lieu of one of the elective clerkships.
-Non-research, independent study elective clerkships are six-week experiences developed by the student to allow them to pursue an area of study that is not offered by the College of Pharmacy.
-This clerkship must be preapproved by the Director of Experiential Education.
-A research-based elective clerkship may also be scheduled as a six-week experience within other departments of the College (e.g., Pharmaceutics, Med Chem), subject to preapproval of the instructor.
+Clinical independent study and/or research experiences may be scheduled in lieu of one of the elective rotations.
+Non-research, independent study elective rotations are six-week experiences developed by the student to allow them to pursue an area of study that is not offered by the College of Pharmacy.
+This rotation must be pre-approved by the Director of Experiential Education.
+A research-based elective rotation may also be scheduled as a six-week experience within other departments of the College (e.g., Pharmaceutics, Med Chem), subject to pre-approval of the instructor.